-Also known as Mirliton, Vegetable Pear, Christophene, Custard Marrow, Choko and many other names.
+Also known as Mirliton, Vegetable Pear, Christophene, Custard Marrow, Choko and many other names, depending on the country.

 Unlike other gourd vines, chayote is a perennial plant that develops large starchy tubers which are also edible.
 (The Penguin Companion to Food).

 Chayote belongs to the pumpkin family, Cucurbitaceae, together with squashes melons and cucumbers.

 What does it taste like?

 The flesh has a firmer more agreeable texture than squash.
 It can vary in flavour, from bland or starchy to sweetish, depending on the cultivar.
 It has also been described as insipid and watery (The Penguin Companion to Food)

 Unless you buy a very small one, the skin is quite tough.
 Peel it with a vegetable peeler and use a sharp paring knife to remove the skin form the deep ridges.
 It’s advisable to peel it under cold running water because it exudes a sticky liquid that may burn or even numb the skin .(The Wellness Encyclopedia of Food and Nutrition).